-The Abstract of the manuscript should not exceed 500 words and must be structured into separate sections: Background, the context and purpose of the review, including the review question; Methods, how the review was performed and statistical tests used; Results, the main findings, including results of search and assessment of evidence base; Conclusions, brief summary and potential implications for policy/management and research.
+The Abstract of the manuscript should not exceed 500 words and must be structured into the following separate sections: Background, the context and purpose of the review, including the review question; Methods, how the review was performed including brief overview of all methodological steps; Review findings, the main findings, including results of search and assessment of evidence base; Conclusions, brief summary and potential implications for policy/management and research.

 Objective of the Review

 This section should describe the primary question and secondary questions when applicable.
 The primary question is the main question of the review.
 The secondary questions are usually linked to possible subgroup analyses.
 This section may also present definitions of the primary question components (e.g. the subject population, intervention and outcome measure) but see also ‘study eligibility criteria’ below.